- Student life

 Interactive Digital Media involves the creative integration of images, video sound and text, within an interactive space.
 This combination of media in a digital form allows for effective, clear and enjoyable presentations.
 Topics include graphic design, animation, digital video, audio and authoring applications.

 There is a good demand for graduates with the ability to exploit interactive digital technology.
-This course will provide the knowledge and skills to develop online desktop digital applications for entertainment, education and promotional purposes.
+This course will provide the knowledge and skills to develop online, desktop, and mobile digital applications for entertainment, education and promotional purposes.
 You will design products that look, sound and perform in ways that are natural and easy to use.

 Working with professionals from the Interactive Digital Media industry is an important feature of the course due to the emphasis on enhancing employability skills.
 All students are involved with our The Harlequin Project work, which exists to help locally based independent artists and businesses and groups to store, promote and publish their creative work.